edgio-docs/edgio-docs/guides/production.md

 The XDN provides a wildcard TLS certificate that covers the auto-generated domains that it assigns to your site (e.g {team}-{site}-{branch}-{version}.moovweb.io).
 You need to provide your own certificate for your site's custom domains.

 _Note: If you already have an existing certificate, you can use it by skipping ahead to [Uploading your certificate](#section_uploading_your_certificate).
-Many customers who have existing certificates still choose to obtain a new one when adopting the XDN so as not to reuse the same private key with more than one vendor/system._
+Many customers who have existing certificates still choose to obtain a new one when adopting {{ PRODUCT_NAME }} so as not to reuse the same private key with more than one vendor/system._

 ### Obtaining a certificate automatically